-Making jam at home can be very rewarding, but unfortunately the results may not always be perfect.
+Aside from its gift credentials, making jam at home can be very rewarding.
+But unfortunately, the results may not always be perfect.
 Is your homemade jam too runny, or thick?
+Does it have white bits?
 We've put together some common mistakes and tips on how to avoid them.

 Why is my jam too runny?

-This is a very common mishap, and can occur for a couple of reasons.
-It may because there is not enough pectin and acid in the mixture.
+This is a very common mishap and can occur for a couple of reasons.
+It may be because there is not enough pectin and acid in the mixture.
 Or it may be because the temperature of 104C was not reached when cooking.

 Why is my jam too thick?

 It's too late to add more sugar if the jam has already set and cooled.
-In this case it can be thinned out by mixing in a little sugar syrup.
-If the jam is very firm and has a rubbery consistence, gently warm it while adding the syrup.
+In this case, it can be thinned out by mixing in a little sugar syrup.
+If the jam is very firm and has a rubbery consistency, gently warm it while adding the syrup.
 But do not bring it to the boil again.

-A sugar syrup is a mixture of equal amounts of water and sugar.
+Sugar syrup is a mixture of equal amounts of water and sugar.
 The sugar is dissolved in the water by heating them together and stirring.
-Mixing in sugar syrup should give the jam a better cinsistency.
-However it may also affect the shelf life.
+Mixing in sugar syrup should give the jam a better consistency.
+However, it may also affect the shelf life.
 Therefore we would recommend that you only add sugar to one jar at a time and store it in the fridge.

 Why does jam taste bitter?

 Your jam may taste bitter because it's over-cooked.
-Sometimes overcooked jam can be good thing, as it has a nice caramel flavour that will work well used in desserts.
-However if it’s really overcooked the sugar will give it a bitter burnt taste.
+Sometimes overcooked jam can be a good thing, as it has a nice caramel flavor that will work well used in desserts.
+However, if it’s really overcooked the sugar will give it a bitter burnt taste.
 Sadly if the jam is burnt it’s beyond saving.

 Why does my jam have white lumps in it?

 If you've spotted white lumps in your jam, it is most likely sugar crystals.
 When making jam try to limit the amount of stirring you do after adding the sugar.
-Sometimes mixing the sugar will encourage it to crystallise.
-Although it might not look perfect, there’s no need to worry about these white lumps – it will still taste ok.
+Sometimes mixing the sugar will encourage it to crystallize.

 Why is my jam cloudy?

-Despite your best efforts, sometimes jam will just go cloudy.
-This may have been caused by the sugar, which may have crystallised during the cooking process.
-Another common cause may be the 'scum' which has surfaced to the top of the jam during cooking - it's very important you skim this off while cooking the jam to avoid this cloudy effect.
+Despite your best efforts, sometimes the jam will just go cloudy.
+This may have been caused by the sugar, which may have crystallized during the cooking process.
+Another common cause may be the 'scum' which has surfaced to the top of the jam during cooking - it's very important you skim this off while cooking, to avoid this cloudy effect.
 There is nothing you can do to fix this in retrospect.
 However it’s not a deal breaker, and the jam should still taste equally as delicious.

-TOP TIP: When making jam it’s best to skim off the scum using a slotted spoon while the jam is cooking.
-Or, to stop a scum forming add 1/2 tbsp of glycerine (for every 1kg of fruit) once the sugar has dissolved.
+When making jam, it’s best to skim off the scum using a slotted spoon while the jam is cooking.
+Or, to stop it from forming add 1/2 tbsp of glycerine (for every 1kg of fruit) once the sugar has dissolved.

 Why has my jam gone mouldy?

 Sometimes jam goes mouldy.
-It may be because bacteria was trapped in the jar, or it may because the recipe did not contain a sufficient amount of sugar to preserve the fruit.
+It may be because bacteria was trapped in the jar, or it may be because the recipe did not contain a sufficient amount of sugar to preserve the fruit.
 It’s imperative when making jam that the jars are sterile.
 If they contain bacteria this will cause mould.
-There are a number of methods for serialising jam jars.
-See this guide on how to sterilise jars on our sister site, GoodtoKnow.